 If you have any questions please feel free to call our office!

 Our camp program is designed to care for the health and wellbeing of our campers and staff.
-The majority of our staff are trained in CPR/First Aid and every tipi is equiped with a basic first aid kit.
+The majority of our staff are trained in CPR/First Aid and every tipi is equipped with a basic first aid kit.

 In addition, our Medical Dome (named this because it is a dome) is centrally located in Camp and there is at least one trained and certified Medical Staff (RN, Nurse Practitioner, MD) on site 24-hours a day while camp is in session.
 The Camp Medical Dome provides routine health and wellness services, including access to sunscreen, Band-Aids, Vaseline, Q-tips, etc. for campers to provide their own self-care.
 The Medical Staff dispense prescribed and over-the-counter medications according to the instructions that is on the medication bottle.
 We do not provide medical treatments or perform medical procedures at Camp.
 When necessary, we transport campers to the local clinic or dentist, to the hospital or ER – all in consultation with you, as the camper’s Responsible Adult.

 In addition to physical care we offer mental health support through our everyday focus on inclusion.
 Each session we have several people, who we call Camper Advocates, whose entire job is to support campers and staff, problem-solve if there are issues, and to communicate with you if there is something going on with your camper.
 They are supervised by and work closely with the Director.

 If you have questions about how your camper’s needs would be supported at Winnarainbow, please call the office to speak with the Director prior to arriving at Camp.